 18. Catch a Movie (or Three)

-Spend the day at the movies, munching on popcorn and catching up on the latest must-see flicks.
+Head to the theaters with friends or spend the day lounging at home watching movies, munching on popcorn and catching up on the latest must-see flicks.
 You could keep things interesting by shaking up the genre, but since it’s your birthday, no one’s allowed to complain if you want a rom-com double bill.

 19. Plan a Field Day

 Remember when you used to have these at school?
 They were fun then, and yep, they’re still fun now.
 Think tug-of-war, long jump, three-legged race and many more games that will have your crew rolling around with laughter.

 20. Host a Casino Night